Lessons Learned from Mining, Refining and the Cleveland Browns

 Neuroscience research shows that increasing stress levels leads to the release of cortisol and the inhibition of dopamine which results in a host of cognitive problems including decreased brain volume in adults.5 Stress causes impaired decision-making, judgment, attention, and memory along with increased risk-taking behavior.6

 Giving employees realistic goals, autonomy over their work, and more voice in their own operations lowers stress and fosters trust.
-Promoting more communication, building relationships, encouraging personal growth, and showing vulnerability also improves trust and decreases stress levels7.
+Promoting more communication, building relationships, encouraging personal growth, and showing vulnerability also improves trust and decreases stress levels.
 Leaders are well served to use positive means to encourage employee engagement and motivate safe performance.

 These broad recommendations should be the starting point to guide more specific organizational change efforts.
 We partner with clients to incorporate these themes into practical, long-term, and evidenced-based solutions to drive an ideal safe production culture.
 And lessons can be learned from the Cleveland Browns.
 Look to the future to get better…but proceed with caution before initiating quick fix solutions.
 Long-term organizational improvement requires strategic, systematic planning and execution.
 And a lot of hard work.